freenas/freenas-docs/userguide/intro.rst

   SSH replication keys created in 11.2 or earlier will be automatically added as entries to :ref:`SSH Keypairs` during upgrade.

-* New transport API adds netcat support.
+* New transport API adds netcat support, for greatly improved speed of transfer.

 * Snapshot creation has been decoupled from replication tasks, allowing replication of manually created snapshots.